e33io/reference-wiki/installation-docs/debian-xfce-installation.md

 # Debian Xfce Installation

 The steps below work well with a Debian base installation as I covered in a [blog post](https://e33.io/913), and will install [Xfce](https://xfce.org) with my [custom configurations and theming](https://github.com/e33io/opt-dots), along with a good base set of applications.
-The default configuration is for use with HiDPI monitors (Window Scaling 2x), but there is an option at the end of the script that lets you change to "Window Scaling 1x" settings for use with non-HiDPI monitors.
+The default configuration is based on using 'Window Scaling 2x' for HiDPI monitors, but there is an option at the end of the script that lets you change to 'Window Scaling 1x' settings for use with non-HiDPI monitors.
 View my [custom keybindings](https://github.com/e33io/reference-wiki/tree/main/keybindings/xfce-keybindings.md) to use session.

 &nbsp;